-Membership is open to all age groups covering all counties of Connacht and beyond, both male & female.
+Membership is open to all ages, from all the counties of Connacht and beyond, for both male & female.
 Our members have a passion for all vehicles, from the early years of motoring right up to modern classics.
-The club organises many events throughout the year, you will find them on our calendar.
-Our biggest events are the Main Run which takes place on the last weekend of June which regularly has an entry in excess of 130 cars and our Annual Connacht Pre-War Run which takes place on the first Sunday in October which is one of the largest events in Ireland for pre 1939 cars.
-Our Main Run rotates annually, between 5 venues, Roscommon, Castlebar, Ballina, Sligo and Westport.
+The club organises many events throughout the year.
+You will find any upcoming events on our Events Page.
+Our largest event of the year is the Annual Main Run which takes place on the last weekend of June.
+This event usually attracts an entry in excess of 130 cars and rotates annually between 5 venues which include Roscommon, Castlebar, Ballina, Sligo and Westport.
+Another very popular event is the Annual Connacht Pre-War Run which takes place on the first Sunday in October each year.
+This event is for all cars pre 19369 and is one of the largest in Ireland and what a spectacular event to be part of.

 NEW MEMBERS ARE ALWAYS WELCOME

 Our monthly meetings are held on the first Tuesday of each month.
-We also have monthly Club Runs organised by our members throughout the year.
-Members are reminded of events via email, WhatsApp, text message and our Facebook page.
+The monthly Club Runs, which are organised by our members throughout the year, are discussed and planned at these meeting.
+Members will be reminded of such events and club updates or announcements via email, WhatsApp, text message, our Facebook page and of course you can always go directly to the Events page where we have a list of any upcoming events for your convenience.
 The Club is affiliated to The Irish Vintage & Veteran Car Club.

 Chairperson: Sean Keane

 The Western Veteran & Vintage Motor Club was formed following the I.V.V.C.C Autumn Rally in 1977.
 This rally was held in Galway and a number of West Of Ireland enthusiasts got together with the idea of forming a local Vintage Car Club.